mjpclab/go-http-file-server/README.md

 -U|--global-upload
     Allow upload files for all url paths.
-    If filename exists, will try to add or increase numeric suffix.
+    If filename exists, will try to remove it first if deleting is enabled(e.g. by --delete), otherwise will try to add or increase numeric suffix.
     Use it with care.
 -u|--upload <url-path> ...
     Set url paths(and sub paths) that allows to upload files.